The Charter – Table of Contents

 7.2) A by-law may be passed or rescinded by a three of five majority vote of the Executive Board.

-7.3) A complete list of all Epoch Toronto Foundation By-laws is to be posted on the Epoch Toronto Foundation web site (if available), at Epoch Toronto Foundation events and shall be made available at the request of any member.
+7.3) A complete list of all Epoch Toronto Foundation By-laws is to be posted on the Epoch Toronto Foundation website, at Epoch Toronto Foundation events, and shall be made available at the request of any member.

 Intellectual Property of the Members

 8.1) Any Characters or Character Histories created by individual Members, for their own use, remain the intellectual property of said Member until such a time as these Characters or Character Histories are donated or sold to Epoch Toronto Foundation.

 8.2) Any Characters, Character Histories or Scenarios created by individual Members which have been submitted to Epoch Toronto Foundation as suggestions for future plots become the intellectual property of Epoch Toronto Foundation.

 8.3) Any intellectual property of Epoch Toronto Foundation may only be sold or donated to The Howling Falcon by a two of three majority of the Executive Board.

 9.1) The Charter of Epoch Toronto Foundation may be amended by a strong majority [four (4) of five (5)] vote of the Executive Board and a majority vote of the membership at a General Meeting.

 By-Law #01 – Description of Responsibilities for Officers and Committee Positions